18F/handbook/pages/travel-and-leave/leave.md

 ## Court leave (jury duty)

 When you are called to jury duty, your absence is marked as Court Leave and does not count against any of your other leave balances.
+You can receive Court Leave for however long you serve on a jury.

-You would also request court leave if you are asked to serve as a witness in a judicial proceeding to which the Federal government, a state government, or a local government is a party.
+You would also request Court Leave if you are asked to serve as a witness in a judicial proceeding to which the Federal government, a state government, or a local government is a party.